26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 When you’re buying something, it’s good to ask, ‘Where does the store get it?’

 “We were paying for organic produce, and the prices were killing us.
 So I think, Where is this store getting its food from?
 We do the research, call the wholesaler, and find out the criteria for ordering.
 The minimum order was $250.
-So we started taking orders from friends and arranged to get palettes of food dropped off in our driveway.”—Jerrod Sessler, founder and CEO of HomeTask, entrepreneur, and former NASCAR driver Learn some easy ways to save money at the supermarket.
+So we started taking orders from friends and arranged to get palettes of food dropped off in our driveway.”—Jerrod Sessler, founder and CEO of HomeTask, entrepreneur, and former NASCAR driver.
+Follow these 8 money-saving tips from self-made millionaires.

 What’s in our wallets?